The Amazon marketplace is indeed a treasure trove of opportunities, with over 300 million active customers waiting to discover your product.

 Imagine you’re a customer looking for a product like yours.
 What words would you type into the search bar?
 Those words are your potential keywords.

 Tools like Amazon’s own ‘Auto Suggest‘ feature can help you discover these hidden gems.
-Remember, using the right keywords can make your product easier to find, giving you an edge in your Amazon product launch.
+Remember, using the right detailed keywords can make your product easier to find, giving you an edge in your Amazon product launch.

 Here’s an insider tip.
 Use keyword research tools such as Jungle Scout to gain an advantage.